-- Prolozone utilizes a proliferant which is injected directly into the site or joint or muscle pain and the area is then infiltrated with ozone.
+- Prolozone utilizes a proliferant that is injected directly into the site or joint or muscle pain and the area is then infiltrated with ozone.

-- Topical ozone is delivered when an arm, hand, foot or leg is put into a plastic bag which is sealed and then ozone is run into the bag.
+- Topical ozone is delivered when an arm, hand, foot, or leg is put into a plastic bag that is sealed, and then ozone is run into the bag.

-- Bozone passes ozone into the bladder via a catheter.
+- Blozone passes ozone into the bladder via a catheter.

 Diseases which can respond to Ozone Therapy